 There comes a time in a lot of people’s lives where they need to start making arrangements to help their elderly relatives.
 A lot of people get older but want to remain in the home they’ve known for decades, and that means making their environment safe and suitable for their additional needs, if they have limited mobility, sight or memory problems.
 There are lots of ways that you can make a home suitable again, and today we’re looking at five of them.
+If your budget allows, it’s also worth considering hiring someone to look after them in their own home, simply Google a phrase such as looking for companion care in Tucson? with your own home town and you’ll be sure to find a lot of places offering elderly care.

 If your elderly relative lives in a house with more than one storey, getting up and down the stairs can be really daunting.
 As well as the physical effort needed to climb the stairs, the risk of a fall gets worse as they get older.
 This is where a stairlift could really help.
 It allows people to travel safely between floors without the risk of falling, or needing to expend a lot of energy to make the climb.